An Engorgio Prompt Makes Large Language Model Babble on: Evaluation

 \textbf{Baselines.} We consider four types of inputs as baselines for comparisons.
-(1) Normal inputs: we collect 50 samples from the training dataset for Standford-alpaca~\citep{taori2023stanford}, which are generated by OpenAI's text-davinci-003, and 50 samples from ShareGPT~\citep{sharegpt}, a website where people can share their ChatGPT conversations.
+(1) Normal inputs: we collect 50 samples from the training dataset for Standford-alpaca\footnote{\url{ https://github.com/tatsu-lab/stanford_alpaca/}}, which are generated by OpenAI's text-davinci-003, and 50 samples from ShareGPT\footnote{\url{https://sharegpt.com/}}, a website where people can share their ChatGPT conversations.
 We use the mixup to roughly represent the normal response length of LLMs.
 (2) Special inputs: we use prompts with the semantics of demanding a longer output ($i.e.$, prompts starting with ``output longer'').
 (3) LLMEffiChecker: we adopt the three attacks (character, word, and structure attack) proposed in~\citet{feng2024llmeffichecker} and report the averaged results across the attack variants.
 (4) Sponge examples: we generate such inputs using the method from~\citet{shumailov2021sponge} by only setting the same input length as our method.

 \textbf{Metrics.} Due to the intractable serving mechanisms for LLM, we report results on the level of model behaviors.
 To mitigate potential sampling bias caused by the inherent variability in LLM inference, we measure the average token number of the generated outputs (\textbf{Avg-len}).
 We query the target LLM multiple times using the sampling generation and compute the average length across these responses.
 This renders \textbf{Avg-len} a robust estimate of the Engorgio prompt's efficacy.
 Second, we calculate the ratio of the LLM outputs that reach the maximum length (\textbf{Avg-rate}) to evaluate the stability.
-Notably, inference costs increase super-linearly with longer responses, making \textbf{Avg-len} a lower bound on the prompt's impact on inference cost.
-Further analysis of the Engorgio prompt's impact is detailed in Appendix~\ref{appx:further-severity}.
+Notably, inference costs increase super-linearly with longer responses, making \textbf{Avg-len} a lower bound on the prompt's impact on inference cost, which we detail in Appendix~\ref{appx:further-severity}.